EricWVGG/BrickBrack/README.md

 ```
 BrickWall(gapX: 24, gapY: 24, columnCount: 5) {
-    Text("This is a 2x1 brick, placed at origin 0,0.")
+    Text("This is a 1x1 brick that will automatically insert into the first empty 1x1 space.")
         .gridCell(
-            Brick(origin: { x: 0, y: 0 }, size: BrickSize(columns: 2, rows: 1))
+            Brick(columns: 1, rows: 1)
         )

-    Text("This is a 1x2 brick, placed at origin 2,0.")
+    Text("This is a 2x1 brick that will automatically insert into the first empty 2x1 space.")
         .gridCell(
-            Brick(origin: { x: 2, y: 0 }, size: BrickSize(columns: 1, rows: 2))
+            Brick(columns: 2, rows: 1)
         )

-    Text("This is a 3x1 brick, placed at origin 3,1.")
+    Text("This is a 2x1 brick, placed at origin 0,0.")
         .gridCell(
-            Brick(origin: { x: 3, y: 1 }, size: BrickSize(columns: 3, rows: 1))
+            Brick(columns: 2, rows: 1, x: 0, y: 0)
         )

-    Text("This is a 2x1 brick that will automatically insert into the first empty 2x1 space.")
+    Text("This is a 1x2 brick, placed at origin 2,0.")
         .gridCell(
-            Brick(size: BrickSize(columns: 2, rows: 1))
+            Brick(columns: 1, rows: 2, x: 2, y: 0)
         )

-    Text("This is a 1x1 brick that will automatically insert into the first empty 1x1 space.")
+    Text("This is a 3x1 brick, placed at origin 3,1.")
         .gridCell(
-            Brick(size: BrickSize(columns: 1, rows: 1))
+            Brick(columns: 3, rows: 1, x: 3, y: 1)
         )

 }
 ```

 ## Near-future enhancements

-Needs Layout cache.

-Known error: does not properly return sizeThatFits for auto-placemed bricks.

 More demos and examples, and some animated images in this README doc.